Random Hold: History

 Within a few weeks, the band members had started to go their various ways.
 Rhodes consolidated his position as Peter Gabriel's lead guitarist.
 Ferguson did revive the Random Hold name for a new band in 1981-2, signed to RCA.
 That line-up included Pete Phipps (drums), Andy Prince replaced by Nigel Hardy and later Martyn Swain on bass, Steve Wilkin on guitar and Susan Raven on vocals.
 They released one album, Burn the Buildings.

 Ferguson was able to have pressed a few hundred copies of the double album, Avalanche (including all pre-1982 released material).
 CD releases by Voiceprint in 2001 were The View From Here, compiling the complete pre-1982 releases and some live material, and Over View, archive material documenting the evolution of the band, mainly produced by MacCormick.

-Recent news
+Subsequent activities

 Rhodes continues as a member of the Peter Gabriel Band.
 Phipps played the drums for two XTC albums, and he also played for Roger Chapman, Eurythmics, and Mike Rutherford.

 MacCormick was in business as a record producer for a while afterwards, he withdrew from music activities later in favour of a political career with the Liberal Democrats.
 Leach is a television executive.
 Ainley became a landscape architect.

 David Ferguson worked as a composer for film and television scores until his death in 2009.

-Susan Raven is still writing, recording and performing - she has released three solo albums, Charioteer, Ravensong and Glittering Cities, which include contributions from David Rhodes and Andy Prince, among others.
+In 2007, Susan Raven was still writing, recording and performing.